gchurch/ASP.NET-eShop/README.md

 I use a Clean Architecture based on https://github.com/ardalis/CleanArchitecture to organize the code.

 The Clean Architecture separates the application into three layers with each layer being a separate project.
 The layers are the ApplicationCore, Infrastructure and Web.
-Using a clean architecture means that the Angular front-end and Razor front-end are easily interchangable.
+ApplicationCore contains the Entities, interfaces and services; Infrastructure contains the database code; and Web contains the controllers and front-end code.
+Using a clean architecture results in the Angular front-end and Razor front-end being easily interchangable.
 You just need to set the front-end project you want to run as the startup project.

 ## Database